xenondevs/Docs/docs/nova/admin/configuration.md

     hidden: <hidden> # (5)!
 ```

-1. The equipment slot that this item needs to be in in order for the attribute modifier to apply.
+1. The equipment slot that this item needs to be in for the attribute modifier to apply.
     Possible values: `mainhand`, `offhand`, `feet`, `legs`, `chest`, `head`
 2. The attribute to modify.
     Available attributes: `generic.maxHealth`, `generic.followRange`, `generic.knockbackResistance`, `generic.movementSpeed`,